clarizalooktech/8-puzzle-game-uni-project/README.md

 The empty space cannot move diagonally and can take only one step at a time (i.e. move the empty space one position at a time).

-You can read more about solving the 8-Puzzle problem [here](https://www.geeksforgeeks.org/8-puzzle-problem-using-branch-and-bound/).

 ### How to check if the 8 puzzle is solvable?

 As the objective is to place the numbers on tiles in order using the empty space.
 There is one simple rule to check if a 8 puzzle is solvable.
 It is impossible to solve an instance of 8 puzzle if number of inversions is odd in the input state.